 Regulatory Flexibility Act

-The Deputy Administrator hereby certifies that this proposed rule will not have a significant impact on a substantial number of small entities within the meaning of the Regulatory Flexibility Act (5 U.S.C.
-605(b)).
-This proposed rule would merely provide an additional option that practitioners may utilize when prescribing schedule II controlled substances under certain circumstances.
-The proposed rule would not mandate any new procedures.
-Therefore, an initial regulatory flexibility analysis is not required for this proposed rule.
+The Deputy Administrator hereby certifies that this rulemaking has been drafted in accordance with the Regulatory Flexibility Act (5 U.S.C.
+601-612), has reviewed this regulation, and by approving it certifies that this regulation will not have a significant economic impact on a substantial number of small entities.
+This rule provides an additional option that practitioners may utilize when prescribing schedule II controlled substances under certain circumstances.
+The rule will not mandate any new procedures.
+Therefore, a regulatory flexibility analysis is not required for this rule.

 Executive Order 12866

-This proposed rule has been drafted and reviewed in accordance with Executive Order 12866, Regulatory Planning and Review, section 1(b), Principles of Regulation.
-This proposed rule has been determined not to be a “significant regulatory action” under Executive Order 12866, section 3(f).
-Accordingly, this proposed rule has not been reviewed by the Office of Management and Budget for purposes of Executive Order 12866.
+The Deputy Administrator further certifies that this rulemaking has been drafted in accordance with the principles in Executive Order 12866, Regulatory Planning and Review, Section 1(b).
+This rule has been deemed a “significant regulatory action.”
+Accordingly, this rule has been reviewed by the Office of Management and Budget.

-This proposed rule does not preempt or modify any provision of state law; nor does it impose enforcement responsibilities on any state; nor does it diminish the power of any state to enforce its own laws.
-Accordingly, this proposed rule does not have federalism implications warranting the application of Executive Order 13132.
+This rule does not preempt or modify any provision of state law; nor does it impose enforcement responsibilities on any state; nor does it diminish the power of any state to enforce its own laws.
+Accordingly, this rulemaking does not have federalism implications warranting the application of Executive Order 13132.

 Unfunded Mandates Reform Act of 1995

-This proposed rule will not result in the expenditure by State, local, and tribal governments, in the aggregate, or by the private sector, of $115,000,000 or more in any one year.
-Therefore, no Start Printed Page 52726actions are necessary under the Unfunded Mandates Reform Act of 1995.
+This rule will not result in the expenditure by state, local, and tribal governments, in the aggregate, or by the private sector, of $120,000,000 or more (adjusted for inflation) in any one year, and will not significantly or uniquely affect small governments.
+Therefore, no actions were deemed necessary under the provisions of the Unfunded Mandates Reform Act of 1995.

 (b)(1) An individual practitioner may issue multiple prescriptions authorizing the patient to receive a total of up to a 90-day supply of a Schedule II controlled substance provided the following conditions are met:

-(i) The individual practitioner properly determines there is a legitimate medical purpose for the patient to be prescribed that controlled substance and the individual practitioner is acting in the usual course of professional practice;
+(i) Each separate prescription is issued for a legitimate medical purpose by an individual practitioner acting in the usual course of professional practice;

-(ii) The individual practitioner writes instructions on each prescription (other than the first prescription, if the prescribing practitioner intends for that prescription to be filled immediately) indicating the earliest date on which a pharmacy may fill the prescription;
+(ii) The individual practitioner provides written instructions on each prescription (other than the first prescription, if the prescribing practitioner intends for that prescription to be filled immediately) indicating the earliest date on which a pharmacy may fill each prescription;

 (iii) The individual practitioner concludes that providing the patient with multiple prescriptions in this manner does not create an undue risk of diversion or abuse;